jumpingaccess/Hippodata2Equipe/php/README.md

 ## Changelog

+### Version 1.1.2 (11/08/2025)
+- Visual improvements on classes screen, checkboxes and import processing

 ### Version 1.1.1 (10/08/2025)
 - Added event logo from Hippodata on extension
 - Added logo on competitions with team, lln, nations cup, equipe in the NAME